evanshortiss/performant-mobile-apis/README.md

 response times users will be quick to tire of your applications and might go as far as to uninstall them.

-For an example of what slow response times look like take a look at the branch of this repo named _part-one_.
-If you're not sure how to do that then try the following from a terminal:
+For an example of what slow response times look like take a look at the tag on this repo named _part-one_.
+If you're not sure how to do that then try the following from a terminal.

+*NOTE: Installing Git, node.js (v4 +), and npm is outside the scope of this article, but it's very easy on all major platforms.
+Getting a Dark Sky API key is also simple, just go to [darksky.net](https://darksky.net/dev/) and signup for one.*

 ```
 # Clone the repo locally and cd into it's directory
 git clone git@github.com:evanshortiss/performant-mobile-apis.git
 cd performant-mobile-apis

+# access the tag
+git checkout part-one

 # Install required dependencies
 npm install